davidcastrodesign/loan_calculator/README.md

 It asks for the loan amount, iterest rate and years to pay.
 Then calculates and gives the user the montly payment, total payment & interest.

-To preview the app please follow the link below:

 ## Click [here](https://davidcastrodesign.github.io/loan_calculator/) for the live app.

 # App Interaction Screenshots